everett-lee/VoteModes/README.md

 queue.
 Messages in this queue are produced by the downloader lambda.

 K-Modes was selected for this data, in place of better-known K-means algorithm, as the input is categorical (categories of vote cast).
 This makes it difficult to represent the data numerically (should a 'No Attend' be closer to a 'No' than a 'Yes' is?) as input to the distance formula.

+The Lambda starts by fetching and parsing the DynamoDB voting data, then randomly initialises K centroids.

-With K-Modes, each MP is instead checked to see how much he or she 'agrees' with current centroid by comparing their votes cast for each division.
-If they voted the same way, their agreement score is incremented, otherwise the next vote is checked.
+With K-Modes, each MP is instead checked to see how much he or she 'agrees' with a centroid by comparing their votes cast for each division.
+If the votes differ, the distance score is incremented, otherwise the next vote is checked.
+A perfect match against the centroid would return a result of 0.
 This alternative implementation of the distance function is listed in `CentroidsHelperMain.scala`:

 ```scala